XRPLF/xrpl-dev-portal/content/concept-amendments.md

 ## Background ##

 Any changes to transaction processing could cause servers to build a different ledger with the same set of transactions.
-If only a portion of validators have upgraded to a new version of the software, this could cause anything from minor inconveniences to full outages.
+If only a portion of _validators_ (`rippled` servers [participating in consensus](tutorial-rippled-setup.html#reasons-to-run-a-validator)) have upgraded to a new version of the software, this could cause anything from minor inconveniences to full outages.
 In the minor case, a minority of servers spend more time and bandwidth fetching the actual consensus ledger because they cannot build it using the transaction processing rules they already know.
 In the worst case, [the consensus process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/) might be unable to validate new ledger versions because servers with different rules could not reach a consensus on the exact ledger to build.

 Amendments provide a solution to this problem, so that new features can be enabled only when enough validators support those features.